slarmoo/cs260indexcards/README.md

 - Login placeholder - The login and sign up pages are structural placeholders for future functionality.
 - DB data placeholder - User data and index cards will be stored in and retrieved from the database.
 - WebSocket placeholder - On the practice page you can see which other users are online and how many cards they've practiced.

+## CSS Deliverable
+- The Header, Main, and Footer are properly styled
+- Navigation elements are properly styled
+- My website is responsive to window resizing
+- All application elements, text, and images are properly styled